Omkar4682/Nova-Bank/README.md

 Nova Banking Web Application

-A secure and role-based banking web application built using Django and MySQL that simulates core banking operations such as account management, deposits, withdrawals, fund transfers, and transaction tracking.
+A secure and role-based banking web application built using Django and MySQL that simulates
+banking operations such as account management, deposits, withdrawals, fund transfers, and transaction tracking ,Balance Checking.

 Live Demo
 https://novabanking.pythonanywhere.com/